cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 The Cosmos SDK is built on the [object-capability model](https://docs.cosmos.network/main/core/ocap.html).
 It not only favors modularity but also encapsulates code implementation.
 An object-capability model ensures that:

 * There is no way for objects in the memory to be discovered just by going through the composed objects of others.
-* The only way to have references to objects or to access services is to have been passed the relevant object references.
+* The only way to have references to objects or to access services is to have passed the relevant object references.

 </HighlightBox>